sebastianochiari/SFM-internship/README.md

 * `param_deal.m` deal with SFM parameters and store them
 * `get_start_end.m` get the timestamp and the position of start and end

+### UNITY SIMULATOR
+The simulator we use (which is not included into this repository) works on **Unity v.
+2017.3.0f2**.
+On my MacBook, I run **Unity v.
+2017.3.1f1** and everything works fine.
+The simulator is not compatible with updated Unity versions.